1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Sure, you want your children to have the best — best education, best wedding, best everything.
 And if you can afford it, by all means open your wallet.
 But footing the bill for private tuition and lavish nuptials at the expense of your own retirement savings could come back to haunt all of you.

-"You cannot borrow for your retirement living," says Joe Ready, director of Wells Fargo Institutional Retirement and Trust. "[But] you may have other avenues beyond [borrowing from] your 401(k) plan to help fund a child's education."
-Instead, Ready says parents and their kids should explore scholarships, grants, student loans and less expensive in-state schools in lieu of raiding the retirement nest egg.
+As financial experts note, you cannot borrow for your retirement living.
+Instead, explore other avenues other than your 401(k) plan to help fund a child's education.
+Parents and their kids should explore scholarships, grants, student loans and less expensive in-state schools in lieu of raiding the retirement nest egg.
 Another money-saving recommendation: community college for two years followed by a transfer to a four-year college.
 (There are many smart ways to save on weddings, too.)